P=have O=don’t have it

 and Telecommunications, with its headquarters in Zagreb,

-museum, HT museum.
-It is the only specialized cultural and professional
+PTT museum, HPT museum, HT museum.
+It is the only specialized cultural and

 housing material on the history of post and telecommunications that can present